jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) in particular but without limitation, make a return of income in respect of the amalgamating company and the tax year in which the amalgamation takes place.

 ### 77 Company electing to maintain branch equivalent tax account to furnish amended annual ICA return
-Where any company—the company shall immediately after the making of that election furnish an amended annual ICA return for that tax year including that information.
+Where any company— the company shall immediately after the making of that election furnish an amended annual ICA return for that tax year including that information.
   (a) has made an election under section OE 3 of the Income Tax Act 2007 after the end of the tax year after the end of the imputation year in respect of which the election is made; and
   (b) has furnished to the Commissioner before the election was made an annual ICA return for that year in the prescribed form which does not include the information prescribed in section 69(1)(e),—